Free job training programs in Maryland.

 The Department of Health and Mental Hygiene also provides comprehensive, culturally sensitive, accessible and age-appropriate employment assistance for individuals who have psychiatric disorders.
 Maryland will try to place qualified individuals into a full or part time job.

-The Maryland Workforce Exchange gives free online information about labor market information, local job openings and opportunities, career choices, and training resources.
+The Maryland Workforce Exchange gives free online information about labor market information.
+They also offer help filing for unemployment cash aid.
+Or use the exchange to find local job openings and opportunities, career choices, and training resources.

 Adult Education and Literacy Services Programs are offered in Maryland.
 While the main office is part of the Department of Labor, Licensing and Regulation, this service is available across the state.
 Qualified clients will have access to Adult Education Plans, statewide GED testing, and more.
 This is all offered in an effort to help adult learners and ensure they are part of Maryland's upwardly mobile workforce.
 Much of the funding comes from the federal government Workforce Investment Act.